HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/installation/index.md

-# Integrating with HCL MX Foundry
+# Installing HCL MX Foundry to integrate with HCL Digital Experience

 !!! note
     This guide only applies for HCL Digital Experience 9.5 Container Deployments in combination with HCL Volt MX Foundry Helm installations.